HollowMike8/hog-features-camera-settings/README.md

 # hog-features-camera-settings

-Project to develope an ML model (linear regression/NN..etc) to predict the output for the given input as accurately as possible
+Project to develop an ML model (linear regression/NN..etc) to predict the output for the given input as accurately as possible